 “And our land could sustain you, without interfering with the rest of the people?”
 Kiluron asked.
 “Just how many of you are there?
 How much space would you need?”

 The noise that Eldar now made Kiluron thought indicated amusement, perhaps with a twinge of sadness.
 “We do not live off of the land in the manner of your species,” he explained.
 “Rather, we live of the land.
 The Gruordvwrold are part of the bones of the world, not mere residents upon its surface.
 Once, there were hundreds of us, but our numbers have dwindled.
 There are now a mere three dozen of us, and such territory as we need would be more defined by the comfort of your people with us, than by our own needs.”

 “That’s a good thought, I hadn’t considered that,” Kiluron mused aloud.
 “Alright.
-I suggest that we call a recess, and finalize this matter tomorrow morning.”
+I suggest that we call a recess, and determine the details of this matter tomorrow morning.”
 In the peculiar suspension of the telepathic conversation, he had not previously noted how low in the sky the sun was getting.

 Eldar rumbled an agreement, and the three dragons turned upon the hilltop and launched themselves into the air, not so much flying as simply gliding down and skimming the tops of the trees.
-Kiluron watched them go until they were almost out of sight, before turning back to Doil, Vere, and the other guardsmen and motion that they should make their way back to the camp.
+Kiluron watched them go until they were almost out of sight before he turned back to Doil, Vere, and the other guardsmen and motioned that they should make their way back to the camp.

 “Well?”
 Kiluron looked at Doil and Vere, but mostly at Doil.
 “What do you think?”